Ryukhin/writing-samples/documentation-style-guide.md

   *!\[Alt_text\](/static/image_name.png)*

 * Save video in a Google Drive and embed into markdown.
-See [Google Drive Videos](#google-drive-videos).

 * Save video files in the *static/video* folder.
 Insert a video file link into a topic using the format: